-Amid the ongoing droughts across the U.S., Los Angeles, Calif. residents have been advised to shorten their showers by four minutes.
+Amid the ongoing droughts across the U.S., residents in areas including Los Angeles, Calif. have been advised to shorten their showers and water their lawns less often on many occasions.
 And even though many believe heavier restrictions should be placed on wasteful industries such as agriculture, as opposed to individuals, it makes us wonder: How long should we be showering to save water?

 How long should a shower last, to keep your environmental impact low?

 Some showers take longer than others — but there's a good chance your average shower is too long.
 In fact, according to Harvard University, the average shower takes about eight minutes, which is far longer than the amount of time that's recommended, in order to be mindful and save water.

 It's estimated that an average shower head wastes 2.5 gallons of water per minute (though many eco-conscious consumers purchase low-flow shower heads, which use less water).
 That means an eight minute shower uses about 20 gallons of water.
 That's why experts recommend getting out three or four minutes earlier.

 Yes, you heard that correctly.
 In fact, environmental scientists say you should probably limit your shower to about four minutes.
 If your shower requires additional steps beyond the traditional shampoo, conditioner, and body wash, it's recommended to turn the water off while you shave, deep condition, or do anything else.
 You can still sing in the shower, but may opt for one or two songs max — save the full show for your bedroom, when you're sitting in your towel for 20 minutes or so.